-HTTP or HyperText Transfer Protocol is a text-based communication standard that runs most of today’s Internet.
+HTTP or HyperText Transfer Protocol is a text-based communication standard that runs most of today’s internet.
 Nowadays, even database servers, such as Redis, can be accessed over HTTP, and many systems possess an HTTP-based API.
 This makes it especially important to secure HTTP servers properly.

 Deploying TLS, as mentioned above, helps with MITM-type attacks where credentials and sensitive information are snooped off the wire.
 As TLS is free, both computationally and certificate-wise, it is strongly recommended that TLS be deployed on all services.
 (TLS brings a performance improvement for HTTP due to HTTP/2.)

-Additionally, all headers mentioned in the service securityheaders.io should be considered for deployment, especially when sensitive company data or private data is involved.
+Additionally, all headers mentioned in the service securityheaders.com should be considered for deployment, especially when sensitive company data or private data is involved.
 The Mozilla Observatory is an excellent resource for doing an all-in-one check on public services for these kinds of things.

 Server Side Request Forgery

 When deploying services in a closed security group, these services should still use some form of authentication.
-This requirement is that the application running on the application server may be tricked into accessing internal services, such as a redis database, and exposing data that way.
+This requirement is that the application running on the application server may be tricked into accessing internal services, such as a Redis database, and exposing data that way.
 This kind of attack is called Server Side Request Forgery.

-Server Side Request Forgery is especially problematic in a cloud setup because almost every cloud provider offers a metadata API that the instance can use to fetch data about itself, including password hashes, SSH public keys and most importantly, the user data, which is a provisioning data set that often contains sensitive information such as TLS private keys, etc.
+Server Side Request Forgery is especially problematic in a cloud setup because almost every cloud provider offers a metadata API that the instance can use to fetch data about itself, including password hashes, SSH public keys, and most importantly, the user data, which is a provisioning data set that often contains sensitive information such as TLS private keys, etc.

 Understanding TLS Encryption